Sean Daniels

-Sean Daniels (born November 13, 1991) is an American football defensive end who is currently a free agent.
+Sean Daniels (born November 13, 1991) is an American former professional football defensive end.
 He played college football at Temple University.
+He was a member of the Harrisburg Stampede, Iowa Barnstormers, Hamilton Tiger-Cats, Green Bay Blizzard, and Philadelphia Soul.

 Early life

-Daniels attended Highland Regional High School.
+Daniels attended Highland Regional High School in Blackwood, New Jersey.

 College career

 Daniels played for the Temple Owls from 2010 to 2013.
 He was the team's starter his final year and helped the Owls to 23 wins.
 He played in 30 games during his career, including one start at outside linebacker and three starts at defensive end.